

 9.3 Transfers from another institution

 When a student transfers from another institution, the University will not take over the payments of an Australian Government RTP Scholarship awarded by the former institution.
-The student will be required to apply for an Australian Government RTP Scholarship at Flinders University, and will be considered on the basis of the University selection criteria for all other RTP applicants.
+The student will be required to apply for an Australian Government RTP Scholarship at Flinders University, and will be considered on the basis of the University selection criteria for, and at the same time as, all other RTP applicants.
 If the student transfers outside of a scholarship round, the University will investigate, on a case-by-case basis, whether there is funding from another source, e.g. University funds or privately-funded sources, to accommodate the transferring student.
 The expectation would be that the student apply for the Australian Government RTP Scholarship in the next available round.

 When a student requests to transfer from Flinders University to another institution, Flinders University will provide the HDR student with information about their RTP Scholarship entitlements consumed at Flinders University if that is required for enrolment at another university.